Phuong-Le/honours_thesis/README.md

 The main document `main.tex`, which is linked to the contents in each chapters in the `chapters` folder. \
-The `code` folder is not directly incorporated in the document, but it was used to generate some of the graphics in the thesis.
+The `codes` folder is not directly incorporated in the document, but it was used to generate some of the graphics in the thesis.